CryptoToolbox

 What is Bitcoin Mining?

 Bitcoin mining is the process of using specialized computer hardware to validate transactions on the Bitcoin network and earn newly minted bitcoins as a reward.
-Miners compete to solve complex mathematical puzzles, and the first miner to find the solution gets to add a new block to the blockchain and collect the block reward plus transaction fees.
+Miners compete to solve complex mathematical puzzles (specifically, finding a SHA-256 hash below a target value), and the first miner to find the solution gets to add a new block to the blockchain and collect the block reward plus transaction fees.

 After the April 2024 halving, the block reward dropped from 6.25 BTC to 3.125 BTC.
-This halving event occurs approximately every four years and steadily reduces the rate at which new bitcoins are created.
+This halving event occurs approximately every four years — at every 210,000 blocks — and steadily reduces the rate at which new bitcoins are created.
 As a result, mining profitability is heavily influenced by the current Bitcoin price, network difficulty, and your operational costs.

 Modern Bitcoin mining requires Application-Specific Integrated Circuit (ASIC) hardware designed specifically for SHA-256 hashing.
 Consumer-grade CPUs and GPUs are no longer competitive for Bitcoin mining due to the massive increase in network hash rate and difficulty over the years.